Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Greece’s second city will suck you in with its beauty, charm, history and culture.
 With fantastic cuisine, amazing sea views, and incredible beaches just a few miles away, this is a worthy city to end your Greek road trip.

-Thessaloniki’s neighborhoods are vibrant and full of life.
+Thessaloniki’s neighbourhoods are vibrant and full of life.
 Old and new blend together, with ancient Byzantine landmarks scattered through the urban terrain, happily sitting side by side with modern cocktail bars and contemporary architecture.

-One of Thessaloniki’s highlights is the lively waterfront, home to the iconic 15th century White Tower, a 34-metre building with a murderous past.
+One of Thessaloniki’s highlights is the lively waterfront, home to the iconic 15th-century White Tower, a 34-metre building with a murderous past.
 Just along from here is the award-winning new waterfront, which stretches to the Thessaloniki Concert Hall.
 Loved by locals and visitors alike, it’s a great place to promenade while enjoying an ice cream!

 Egnatia is the main drag through the city and follows the path of the old Roman road.
 The Roman monuments of the Palace of Galerius, the Arch of Galerius, the Roman Forum, and the renovated Rotunda can all be found along the route.